-Create a fun gift for a little one with this On the Go Reading Pillow tutorial & pattern!
+Create a fun handmade gift for a little one with this FREE On the Go Reading Pillow Pattern!
 This is the ORIGINAL reading pillow pattern.

 Regardless my sister says that her boys took them to bed every night and kept all kinds of treasures in the pocket.
 I gifted the pillows with a flashlight because there is something charming about a little kid staying up late to read at night.

 Today I’m excited to share with you the improved finished project.
 These reading pillows feature one large pocket on the front to hold books or other treasures and a small handle on top to make it easy to carry around.